vamseeachanta/energy/py/python_in_vs_code.md

 For general VS code settings, refer to https://github.com/vamseeachanta/energy/blob/d6a5aeb896ecbbe355fde45a2c6016843c7cef3a/ide_vscode.md

+Knownn Issues:
+- Sometimes the selected python environment is not recognized inspite of following the instructions in this page.
+Need to collect more data on this.

 ### Key value pairs

+The following settings will help set the python environments appropriately for a project or workspace in VS Code.

 | key |   Value (sample) |  Setting |  Comments |
 |---|---|---|---|